 If United States Citizenship and Immigration Services (USCIS) needs more information to proceed with an immigration application, it will send out a letter called a ‘Request for Evidence (RFE)’.
 If you received an RFE, it is normal to be stressed out, confused, and even frightened.
 At this time, it is essential that you know how to effectively respond.
-Here, our Los Angeles immigration lawyer highlights the four key steps that you should take after receiving this letter.
+Here, our immigration lawyer in Los Angeles highlights the four key steps that you should take after receiving this letter.

 1. Understand Exactly What You are Dealing With